Rovers (Australia): Branch rover councils

-Some states have a Lone Rover Unit which accepts members from country or other areas where the nearest Rover Unit is further than practical travel allows, or who cannot attend a regular Rover Unit due to work or other commitments.
-Currently New South Wales, Queensland and South Australia have Lones Units.
+Some states have a lone rover unit which accepts members from country or other areas where the nearest unit is further than practical travel allows, or who cannot attend a regular rover unit due to work or other commitments.
+Currently New South Wales, Queensland and South Australia have 'lones units'.

 National Rover Council

-The Australian National Rover Council (NRC), is the body that governs Rovering at a national Level.
-It assists the running of Rovering conducted at a Branch level and designs policy to affect Rovering as a whole in Australia.
-This team works together to develop a strategic plan and then implement this over the course of their elected year/s.
-They also liaise with the Branch Rover Council Chairs and the Branch Commissioners/Advisers for Rovers (or their equivalent) in each state to help them with any issues, ideas or help that they may need plus implement any actions or policies that affect the whole nation.
+The Australian National Rover Council (NRC) governs rovering at a national level, by assisting branch rover levels, and designs policy to affect rovering as a whole in Australia.
+This team works together to develop a strategic plan and then implement this over the course of their elected year(s).
+They also liaise with the branch rover council chairs and the branch commissioners/advisers for rovers (or their equivalent) in each state to help them with any issues, ideas or help that they may need plus implement any actions or policies that affect the whole nation.

-The NRC executive is composed of a Chair, Vice Chair, Training and Development Officer, Secretary and delegates from each state plus the Scouts Australia National Team as observers and a representative from New Zealand Rovers.
-NRC executive members are elected for a one-year term except the Chair that serves a two-year term.
+The NRC executive is composed of a chair, vice chair, training and development officer, secretary and delegates from each state plus the Scouts Australia National Team as observers and a representative from New Zealand Rovers.
+NRC executive members are elected for a one-year term except the chair that serves a two-year term.
 Additional project and support officers are elected from time to time.
-The Council meets as a whole at their annual meeting where each Branch sends a delegation, being their Branch Chair, Branch Commissioner/Adviser (or equivalent) plus two observers, two of these having voting power.
+The Council meets as a whole at their annual meeting where each branch sends a delegation, being their branch chair, branch commissioner/adviser (or equivalent) plus two observers, two of these having voting power.

-The National Rover Council Chair is a member of the Scouts Australia National Team and attends National Team and National Operations meetings and through direct participation at the highest level possible puts the "Rovers view" into Scouts Australia, Rovers is the only section with this direct access.
+The NRC chair is a member of the Scouts Australia National Team and attends National Team and National Operations meetings and through direct participation at the highest level possible puts the "Rovers view" into Scouts Australia.
+Rovers is the only section with this direct access.

-The current Chair of the National Rover Council is Eleanor Hewitt from the ACT.

-The NRC meet at the National Rover Council Meeting held annually usually in January following the major event for the year (Jamboree, Venture, or Moot).
-The Conference runs over three days and incorporates State/Territory reports, discussions and workshops as well as networking activities.
-The Conference is an excellent opportunity for Branch Rover Council Chairs, their delegates and observers to meet with Rovers from other states and share their knowledge and ideas and learn from one another in a positive environment.
-It is also an opportunity for States to put forward papers, plans and ideas to the Council to be voted upon so the Chair can then take the resolutions to the National Operations Meeting.
-The face-to-face format of this meeting is a vital component to national Rover organisation allowing Rovers to form connections that lead to stronger inter-state relationships. it is also when the elections for the years executive take place.
+The NRC meet annually, usually in January, following the major event for the year (jamboree, venture, or moot).
+The conference runs over three days and incorporates state/territory reports, discussions and workshops as well as networking activities.
+Branch rover council chairs, their delegates and observers get to meet with rovers from other states and share their knowledge and ideas and learn from one another.
+It is also an opportunity for states to put forward papers, plans and ideas to the council to be voted upon so the chair can then take the resolutions to the National Operations Meeting.
+Elections for the year's executive take place at this time too.